jguyon/check/API.md

 ## floor

-Creates a check function that transforms a number into the largest integer less than or equal to it.
+Creates a check function that rounds a number down to the previous integer.

 ### Examples